 Social Sciences Majors

-Pre-requisite courses and the introductory STAT course (either STAT 211 or STAT 212) are not included in course overlap.
+Pre-requisite courses and the introductory STAT course (STAT 212) are not included in course overlap.

 A public health-related major can easily integrate with an interest in the health professions, such as medical or dental school.
 Pre-health students may approach completing the necessary pre-health admission requirements in several different ways.
 It is to the applicants' advantage to tailor their schedules to reflect their specific needs and strengths.
 Students are strongly encouraged to consult with a health professions advisor for further program planning assistance.